-Please see the Expedition Dates and Prices page for a full list of what’s included.
+Please see the Expedition Dates and Prices page for a full list of what is and isn’t included.

-For any of these items, please feel free to contact us for any advice/guidance you might need.
+For any of the items that are not included in the expedition fees, please feel free to contact us for any advice/guidance you might need.
 We are happy to offer you recommendations based on our experience.

 The large majority of tourists are able to obtain a 30 day visa upon arrival in the Philippines.
 This can usually be extended for a fee (approximately 60 Euros).Your passport is required to be valid for at least six months from the date of arrival in the Philippines.

 Click here to visit The official Philippines Bureau of Immigration.
 Follow this link for a somewhat more simple explanation of the Philippines Visa Policy

 If you are at all unsure of the visa situation, you should contact your nearest Philippine Embassy.

 You expedition begins once you arrive with us here on the island of Malapascua!
 Of course you will need to get here first.